cschp/cschp_pihole/README.md

 my personal project pihole domain list.
 I compile based on malicious domains and ads lists and trends around the web.

-to use put https://raw.githubusercontent.com/cschp/cschp_pihole/main/cschp_pihole.txt in your pihole ads list
+To use put https://raw.githubusercontent.com/cschp/cschp_pihole/main/cschp_pihole.txt in your pihole ads list

 If you like it please star it.
 I update frequently.
-Shoutout to jfb-pihole for making corrections.